IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 The Phoenix Server
 ------------------

 A server at http://phoenix.dataverse.org has been set up to test the latest code from the develop branch.
-Testing done using chained builds of Jenkins jobs:
+Testing is done using chained builds of Jenkins jobs:

 - A war file is built from the latest code in develop: https://build.hmdc.harvard.edu:8443/job/phoenix.dataverse.org-build-develop/
 - The resulting war file is depoyed to the Phoenix server: https://build.hmdc.harvard.edu:8443/job/phoenix.dataverse.org-deploy-develop/
-- REST Assured Tests are run across the wire from the Jenkins server to the Phoenix server  https://build.hmdc.harvard.edu:8443/job/phoenix.dataverse.org-apitest-develop/
+- REST Assured Tests are run across the wire from the Jenkins server to the Phoenix server:  https://build.hmdc.harvard.edu:8443/job/phoenix.dataverse.org-apitest-develop/

 Future Work
 -----------

 We'd like to make improvements to our automated testing.
-See also a [thread on the mailing list](https://groups.google.com/forum/#!topic/dataverse-community/X8OrRWbPimA) asking for ideas from the community and discussion at https://github.com/IQSS/dataverse/issues/2746
+See also 'this thread from our mailing list <https://groups.google.com/forum/#!topic/dataverse-community/X8OrRWbPimA>'_ asking for ideas from the community, and discussion at 'this GitHub issue. <https://github.com/IQSS/dataverse/issues/2746>'_

 Future Work on Unit Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~